hujhax/austin-improv-wiki/Improvised Shakespeare.md

 The second run had an "initial informational meeting/rehearsal" on 4/1/09 before the cast was decided on.

+The 6/6/09 show featured an all-male cast.

+The 6/13/09 show featured an all-female cast.

 ### Cast
 #### 2008 Run
 * [[Andy Crouch]]